How to start a staffing agency?

 Get Business Insurance for Your Staffing Agency

 Hiring a great insurance agent will be super helpful here.
-They will help you source the right insurance needed like business auto insurance, businesses insurance, etc.
+An insurance agent will help you source the right insurance needed like business auto insurance, businesses insurance, etc.

 A solid business plan will help you focus on what’s important to start a staffing agency.
 Part of that is your marketing plan.
 There are two areas to focus on when marketing your agency.
 You need to find clients.
 However, before you find the clients you have to understand how to find talent to share with your client.
 50% of your staffing agency is a recruitment business.
 Small businesses will find the most success posting on job boards, attending networking events, and properly managing your social media accounts.